arbon-one/api-docs/README.md

 Contact us via email contact@arbon.one to get in touch.

 ## 2. Grab your API Key
-We will share the Sandbox API Access Key with you uppn your request.
+We will share the Sandbox API Access Key with you upon your request.

 ## 3. Make your first request to offset Carbon
 Currently there is only one endpoint that supports Carbon offset functionality.
-See the request template and the required parameters eplained below:
+See the request template and the required parameters explained below:

 ### Request template
 ```